-Arts-in-Corrections (AIC) is an arts program designed to reduce recidivism.
-AIC allows inmates to express themselves and create self-awareness through the integration of a visual, literary and performing arts curriculum.
-The program focuses on topics used for strengthening rehabilitation.
-The classes are led by professional artists and specialized organizations depending on the specific program.
-Inmates can express themselves therapeutically, through drawing, writing, dancing, poetry, acting and other artistic methods.
-When available, many program recipients take advantage of the public exhibitions and performances offered to inmates, giving them the opportunity to showcase their work.
+AIC is a program that allows offenders to express themselves and create self-awareness through the integration of a visual, literary, and performing arts curriculum.
+The program is led by professional artists and specialized organizations focusing on topics used for strengthening rehabilitation.
+The goal of the program is to expose offenders to courses where they can express themselves therapeutically through drawing, writing, dancing, poetry, acting, and other artistic methods.

 Program length varies by institution and contractor.